 Ashleigh Axios is an international speaker, strategic creative, and an advocate for design's ability to break barriers and create positive social change.

 October 2016 – Present

-Automattic is a company on a mission to democratize publishing and make the web a better place with products including WordPress.com.
-As Design Exponent, Ashleigh advocates for the value of design, demonstrates skill, and raises the value of the company.
-She's currently focused on the Jetpack product and developing the company's diversity and inclusion practices.
+Automattic is a company on a mission to democratize publishing and make the web a better place with products including WordPress.com and Jetpack.
+As Design Exponent, Ashleigh advocates for the value of design, demonstrates skill, and raises the value of design at the company.
+She's currently focused on the Jetpack product and helping develop the company's diversity and inclusion practices.

 December 2016 – Present

 Through Leadfully, teaches emerging leaders how to develop optimism, humanity, authentic communication, and creativity capabilities so that they can tap into their full potential as skilled leaders.
 Mentorship journeys range from 6 to twenty-one weeks in length.